Alfred J. Seaman Student Award

 **CALL FOR PAPERS**

-Professors or students may initiate submissions (Only 3 student papers per professor are allowed).
-Each submission must include:
+Professors or students may initiate submissions.
+Each nomination must include:

-- a supporting letter from a professor who has reviewed the work
+- a supporting letter from a professor familiar with the work

 - an abstract (no longer than 200 words)